fdeblasio/pokeemerald-expansion/notes.md

 - Add caves and more areas to Safari Zone for more postgame mons
     - Make them themed like ice and fire.
 Maybe can add legendaries
 - Battle Environments:
-    - Mt.
-Chimney and/or Fiery Path should use Volcano?
-        - Safari Zone Fire Cave too
     - Should Magma Hideout use the unused Magma battle environment?
-    - Shoal Cave bottom floor and Safari Zone ice cave should use Ice battle environment
-        - Ice's palette looks mostly good except for the player's tile being a different color than the opponent's
-        - Might need to copy it and fix up that one error
-    - In ORAS, Sky Pillar gets Air Slash, but in RSE it just gets a regular cave
-    - Should the Puddle environment get used for puddles?
+Currently uses Volcano
-    - Ice/Volcano/Puddle would need better palettes/potentially different, non-building tiles/need slide intros
+    - Ice/Volcano/Puddle need better palettes/need slide intros
+        - Ice and Volcano's player side has been fixed but the palettes overall could be better
+            - Ice can use ice/ice cave tile colors
+            - Volcano is trickier since the volcano areas are seemingly just the same caves and mountains
+        - Intro graphics need their palette updated (seemingly lines 36-47)
 - Add FRLG trainer sprites/overworld sprites
     - Sprites are added but still need to be implemented.
 Overworld sprites may need palettes
 - Add accurate overworld sprites (https://github.com/pret/pokeemerald/wiki/Adding-new-event-object-or-overworld-sprites, https://www.pokecommunity.com/showthread.php?t=407124)